 Table 2.
 Summary of Melissodes foraging behavior during the experiment.
 “Treatment” refers to whether or not there was an ambush bug present.
 “Inspection” refers to the average amount of time in seconds non-landing bees spent before leaving.
 “Landings” refers to the number of bees that landed.
 “Duration” refers to the average length of landing visits in seconds.
-“Pollen” and “Nctar”” refer to the number of events in which pollen or nectar was collected.
+“Pollen” and “Nectar”” refer to the number of events in which pollen or nectar was collected.